 Case law is then applied to further define the meaning and intent of each of the factors, specifically, how the court has previously ruled on a given set of facts and circumstances.
 For Example:

 - Duration of the marriage.
-There is no bright line rule as to how long a marriage must be before a court will award alimony.
+There is no bright-line rule as to how long a marriage must be before a court will award alimony.
 There is a legal “presumption” in favor of permanent alimony following a long-term marriage.
 Long-term is not clearly defined, but is more often than not, in excess of fifteen years.
-This factor alone is not determinative, and long-term marriage does not insure permanent alimony or any alimony at all.
+This factor alone is not determinative, and long-term marriage does not ensure permanent alimony or any alimony at all.
 The economic factors must be considered as a whole.

 - Income available to the parties.
 Note the law does not state, the parties actual income.
 Income can be imputed, or attributed, to a spouse based on prior earnings, potential earning, continuous gifts from third parties or family members, or any variety of sources.
 Imputation of income plays a significant role in both the need and ability to pay analyses.